Connecting

 Connecting... is an American television sitcom co-created and co-executive produced by Martin Gero and Brendan Gall for Universal Television.
-The series premiered on October 8, 2020 on NBC.
+The series aired from October 8 to October 29, 2020 on NBC.

 In November 2020, the series was canceled after four episodes.
 The remaining episodes were released on NBC.com and Peacock shortly after.

 Premise

 Set against the backdrop of the COVID-19 pandemic in the United States, the series follows the lives of a group of friends who try to stay connected via videotelephony as they navigate through the various nuances of life in a lockdown.